BULL THISTLE

 Click on each photo thumbnail to enlarge.

 This naturalized biennial is a native of Eurasia.
 The first year a rosette of spiny leaves is produced.
-The second year, a very spiny thistle grows in dense colonies with stout stems often more than 6 feet tall and with many deep purple flower heads, each up to 2 inches across (A,B).
-The leaves are thin with deep lobes and many yellow-tipped spines (C).
-They extend along the stems as spiny “wings.”
-Identified by the numerous long yellow-tipped spines on the base of the flower head and on the leaves.
+The second year, a very spiny thistle grows in dense colonies with stout stems often more than 6 feet tall and with many deep purple flower heads.
+Flower heads are up to 2 inches across, each composed of many tiny disk florets (A,B).
+At the base of each flower head are many narrow, green, curved bracts with sharp pointed tips (B).
+The leaves are thin with deep lobes and many yellow-tipped spines (A,D).
+They extend along the stems as spiny “wings” (C).
+Feathery white plumes are attached to its small seeds enabling their dispersal by the wind.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.